milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 Security and Privacy  ›  Legal Policies  ›
 Amazon.com Privacy Notice

-Last updated: August 11, 2023.
+Last updated: March 31, 2024.
 To see prior version, click here.

 We know that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly.
 This Privacy Notice describes how Amazon.com and its affiliates (collectively "Amazon") collect and process your personal information through Amazon websites, devices, products, services, online and physical stores, and applications that reference this Privacy Notice (together "Amazon Services").
 By using Amazon Services, you are consenting to the practices described in this Privacy Notice.

+Please read our Additional State-Specific Privacy Disclosures and Consumer Health Data Privacy Disclosure for additional information about the processing of your personal data and your rights under applicable U.S. state data privacy laws.

 What Personal Information About Customers Does Amazon Collect?
 For What Purposes Does Amazon Use Your Personal Information?